Sedbergh: History

-The name Sedbergh derives from the Old English setberg meaning 'flat topped hill'.
+The name Sedbergh derives from the Old Norse setberg meaning 'flat topped hill'.

 Sedbergh's parish church, dedicated to St Andrew the Apostle, dates from the 12th century, although restored periodically since.
 There is at least one house in the village dating from the 14th century.
 The remains of the motte and bailey castle are believed to date from Saxon times.

 Sedbergh's longstanding industries were farming and the production of woollen garments.
 Wool was taken to mills for spinning into yarn, from which people in their homes knitted clothing such as hats and socks.
 These were sold, for instance, to coal miners of North-East England.
-This trade of long ago is remembered at Farfield Mill, just outside the town, which has an exhibition of weaving equipment and workshops for a number of artists and crafts workers.
+This trade of long ago is remembered at Farfield Mill, just outside the town, which has an exhibition of weaving equipment and other periodical exhibitions, and hosts workshops for a number of artists and crafts workers.

 Sedbergh was part of the Ewecross wapentake in the West Riding of Yorkshire.
 From 1894 to 1974 it was part of Sedbergh Rural District in the West Riding.
-In 1974 it became part of the new county of Cumbria, which ceased to have administrative functions in 2023 but continues as a ceremonial county with the lord lieutenant and high sheriff.
+In 1974 it became part of the new county of Cumbria, which ceased to have administrative functions in 2023 but continues as a ceremonial county with a lord lieutenant and high sheriff.